-Some makers allow a concavity in the table rather than providing a perfectly flat table.
-If this is done it should be very slight and be positioned centrally under the ligature.
-It is vital that beginning of the facing curve remains stable when the reed is clamped against the facing with the ligature.
 Most machine-finished mouthpieces have excessively concave tables, which can make the relationship with the reed uncertain.
 Check your mouthpiece by placing it against a perfectly flat metal surface and view it against a light.
-The ideal table, even one with a very slight concavity, should not show a gap.
-The machine-finished table will often show a considerable concavity.
+The ideal table, one with a very slight concavity, should not show a gap.
+A machine-finished table will often show a considerable concavity.

-A flat table or one with a very slight concavity makes the choice of ligature less important, especially if the player has made the back of the reed flat.
+The ideal table, with a very slight concavity, makes the choice of ligature less important, especially if the player has made the back of the reed flat.
 An excessively concave table, perhaps combined with a reed that is also not flat, can give a varied response depending on the type of ligature used, its position and how it is tightened.
 This can make the player feel that one ligature is "better" than another, when it might be just changing the way one particular reed sits against the mouthpiece.
 The machine-finished facing will also often have an uneven facing, slightly different on each of the two side rails, though poor hand finishing can, and frequently does, produce the same result.